zenml-io/zenml/docs/book/reference/faq.md

 #### How can I contribute?

-We would love to develop ZenML together with our community!
-The best way to get started is to select any issue from the [`good-first-issue` label](https://github.com/zenml-io/zenml/labels/good%20first%20issue).
+We develop ZenML together with our community!
+To get involved, the best way to get started is to select any issue from the [`good-first-issue` label](https://github.com/zenml-io/zenml/labels/good%20first%20issue).
 If you would like to contribute, please review our [Contributing Guide](https://github.com/zenml-io/zenml/blob/main/CONTRIBUTING.md) for all relevant details.

 #### How can I learn more about MLOps?